scottie-l/reading-notes/reading-notes-401/Prep.md

 Many times you will find that a problem itself involves multiple large steps or is very complicated.
 In those instances, you will want to try and find a way to cut the problem directly in half and then following the process above for each half.
 This method of tackling a problem is called “divide and conquer”.
 A good way to know where to break a problem in half is to think about what part of the problem if already given to you would make solving the rest easy.

+<b><a href = "https://anthony-moore.medium.com/pretend-your-time-is-worth-1-000-hour-and-youll-become-100x-more-productive-6ab2302b8e8c">"Act like you make $1000/hr"</a>

+Many people waste much of their time on pointless, low-quality activities that don’t help them reach their true goals — their mission.
+Truth is, most people value their time at far, far less than it’s worth.
+They say yes to things they have no business doing.
+They give away their talents, attention, and effort to others.

+But what if you placed a high value on your time?
+How would that change you?
+Your life?
+Your family?
+Your future?

+Imagine that an hour of your time is worth $1,000.
+What would your life look like?
+What people would you stop putting up with?
+What problems would you stop wasting time on?
+What things would you stop, and start doing?
+Your results would be incredible.
+You’d become exponentially more productive, focused, and effective.

+If you let it, your world and the people around you will take all your time.
+Your time is not unlike your paycheck; if you don’t budget for things, you’ll have nothing left over by the end of the month.
+We’re all busy, with work, our families, our friends.
+It’s not bad to be “busy.”
+But in the words of best-selling author Jeff Goins: “The most successful people I know are not busy.
+They’re focused.”

+Are you focused, making tangible action steps towards what truly matters? …Or are you just “busy?”
+When you’re busy, you are on autopilot.
+You can’t see the hours slipping away, time you’ll never get back.
+Who’s in charge of your time?
+You, or everyone else?

+Extremely successful people don’t tolerate busywork or distraction.
+They have crystal clear vision on their goals, and do what they need to do to get there, every single day.

+Deep work means absolutely not tolerating distractions and producing monumental quality and quantity in a very short time.
+This is how you can complete far more with focused efforts than unfocused efforts with far more time.
+If you don’t manage your time, it will manage you.

+You teach people how to treat you.
+If you let people know your time is free and low-valued, people will treat it as such.
+But if you teach people that your time is expensive, important, and valuable, then people will respond in kind.

+What you think is what you become.
+If you think your time is worth a few bucks an hour, that you’ll begin to act like it.
+You’ll find yourself saying “yes” to meaningless, pointless obligations.
+But if, in your heart, you know your time is valuable…People will recognize that.
+People will respect that.
+People will treat you differently.

+If you don’t treat yourself and your time with respect, you will become unhappy, resentful, and tired.
+Your body and mind long for mastery and freedom; you can’t have those things if your time is cheap and easily taken.
+You become what you are.
+You attract what you look for.

+Back in my early days of writing, I didn’t think I was much of a writer.
+So I spent a lot of time on low-quality activities, like begging other low-tier/no-name bloggers to let me write guest posts.
+No one responded to me.
+I rarely was invited to write.
+I think people could see how little I valued myself, and didn’t want to promote my message.
+I don’t even blame them.
+Years later, I finally began seeing my time as very important.
+I began saying “no” to almost everything.
+I had a mission, and I became unwilling to fill my valuable time with things that wouldn’t help me achieve my goal.
+I turned down high-paying, exciting, interesting opportunities…because they weren’t the right fit.
+In the end, they were all wasting time I needed to focus on my mission.

+You probably need to say “no” more.
+Every time you say yes to something, it means you’re saying “no” to a dozen other opportunities.
+The world’s most successful and extraordinary people say no to almost everything, but yes to a few things.
+Really successful people say no to most things, because most things won’t get them to where they truly want to be.

+This process of weeding out the merely “good” for the truly great opportunities is easier when you value your time at $1,000/hour.
+Anything you can honestly justify doing for $1,000/hour is probably a good thing.

 <b><a href = "https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/">"How to think like a programmer"</a>

 The best way involves a) having a framework and b) practicing it